 The Trocadero metro station was just 5 mins from my hotel from which took me straight to Gare de La Défense – a metro station in Europe’s largest office complex located just beneath the Grand Arche in the west district of Paris.

 The Arche is about in shape of a cube and is on a secondary axis with two tallest buildings in the city – Tour Eiffel & Tour Montparnasse.
 The roof of the Arche was open to the public for views of the city until 2010 but unfortunately closed after an incident in elevators.
 After completing the Grand Arche Tour, I was left with half a day for exploring the city, so my voyage continues 🙂 There are a variety of things to see in Paris, while no one recommends this urban side of Paris.
 I highly recommend taking Paris metro and enjoy some economic shopping and skyscrapers at La Defense.

 Relish French Cuisine

 A trip to the iconic city of love can never be complete without having to taste some must try French cuisine.
 Beautiful start of a morning with a freshly baked Croissant and a coffee served with chocolate.
-Savor the engaging smell how crepes are prepared in every nook and corner of the alleys in the city.
-And yes not to forget, the famous macarons in different flavors now easily found everywhere in the world yet Parisian ones have a special feel to them…isn’t it?
-You can various delicacies specific to Europe filled with their regional specialties and same is the case with typical Parisian cuisine.
+Savour the engaging smell how crepes are prepared in every nook and corner of the alleys in the city.
+And yes not to forget, the famous macarons in different flavours now easily found everywhere in the world yet Parisian ones have a special feel to them…isn’t it?
+You can various delicacies specific to Europe filled with their regional specialities and same is the case with typical Parisian cuisine.
 You’ll not leave disheartened if you taste some of them in the French capital and that will be the memory which will stay on your Paris visit forever.
 So, before winding up your 3-day visit to Paris, I recommend trying their freshly baked croissants and crepes.

 Love European cuisine?
 Read more about my 8 must-try European delicacies.